Mortgage rates have been rising for the past few weeks and this would mean that homeowners cannot benefit from their refinance.

 Craig Strent, CEO of Maryland-based Apex Home Loans, then said “It’s amazing to see the frenzied pick-up in home buying, as renters get nervous that both home prices and rates will rise quickly.
 They are trying to catch the beginning of the curve here.”

-According to the previous survey of the S&P/Case-Shiller, prices of homes have risen up to 10% in the month of March.
+According to the previous survey of the S&P/Case-Shiller, prices of homes have risen to 10% in March.
 This is very critical since every 1% point increase in the mortgage rate would reduce the average home buyer’s maximum purchase by an absolutely 11%, said Green.
 Rising rates could not come at a worse time for the housing recovery.

-Potential home buyers would basically be hit hard due to these rising rates, just as they are starting to leak into the market.
+Potential home buyers would be stricken due to these rising rates, just as they are starting to leak into the market.
 During April, they made up a low percentage (29% to be exact) and according to the National Association of Realtors, this was the lowest level in two years.
 Historically, they usually make up about 40% percent of the market.

 The 30-year fixed mortgage hit a record low rate of 3.47 percent in December of last year.
 Even though it is still well below historical norms, this small rise is already taking its toll.